0xcross24/AZ-900/Module 1 (Describe cloud concepts (15-20%))/README.md

 | Organizations pay only for what they use | Hardware must be purchased for startup and maintenance | Organizations control security, compliance, or legal requirements |
 | Organizations don't have complete control over resources and security | Organizations are responsible for hardware maintenance and updates | |

+#### Multi-cloud

+Dealing with two or more public cloud providers and manage resources and security in both environments

+#### Azure Arc

+Set of technollogies that helps manage your cloud environment.
+Provides management in public cloud, a private cloud in datacenter, or a hybrid cloud.

+#### Azure VMware Solution

+Allows you to run your VMware workloads in Azure with seamless integration and scalability